 Attractive to HNWI

-According to reports by Henley & Partners, Australia is set to become the most preferred destination for High Net Worth Individuals (HNWI) by 2023, overtaking Singapore.
+According to reports by Henley & Partners, Australia is set to become the most preferred destination for High Net Worth Individuals (HNWI) in 2023, overtaking the UAE.
 It is estimated that this year alone, around 122,000 millionaires will migrate, with a majority coming from China, India, and the UK.
 There are several reasons why Australia is the preferred destination for millionaires.

 Firstly, the country offers a pleasant climate, a high-quality lifestyle, and exceptional education and healthcare facilities.
 Additionally, unlike the UK and the USA, Australia does not impose inheritance taxes or death duties, which is a significant advantage for the wealthy.
 Moreover, Australia’s distance from global crisis hotspots makes it an even more appealing location for millionaires to settle down.